PROPERTY DIVISION

-The division of marital assets and property can be one of the most stressful and contentious parts of a divorce proceeding.
-Our experienced divorce and business lawyers will answer all your questions and successfully guide you through the process of dividing both personal and business property in the event of a divorce.
-Equitable Distribution of Property When it comes to dividing the marital estate, the court will:
+Dividing marital assets and property can be one of a divorce’s most stressful and contentious parts.
+We will answer all your questions and successfully guide you through dividing personal and business property in the event of a divorce.

 - Classify the assets as marital or separate;